piano-man/piano-man.github.io/workex.md

 ---
 layout: page
 title: Work Experience
-subtitle: Organisations that I have been a part of
+# subtitle: Organisations that I have been a part of
 comments: true
 carbonads: true
 ---

-This is a list(a rather short one) of the places that I have worked in.
+This is a list(a rather short one) of the organisations that I have been a part of.

 ## Work Experience